How Much Does a Stair Lift Cost in 2023?

-People often ask us, “how much does a stair lift cost?”
+People often ask, “how much does a stair lift cost?”
 The answer is, it depends.
-There are several factors that determine the price of a stair lift, including the make and model of the stair lift, whether the stairway is straight or curved, whether you buy a new or refurbished unit, and where you purchase the unit from.
+There are several factors that determine the price of a stair lift, including the make and model of the stair lift, whether the stairway is straight or curved, whether you buy a new or used unit, and where you purchase the unit from.

 Stair Lifts for Straight vs. Curved Staircases

 There are two types of stair lifts that are offered in the market.
 The most common type is a straight stair lift, which comes with a standardized straight rail that can fit most straight staircases.
+If you have a set of straight stairs with no bends or curves, you will purchase a straight stair lift.
 The other option is a curved stair lift, which has a rail that is custom built for staircases that have curves, turns, or intermediate landings.
 Both types of stair lifts can be installed both indoors and outdoors.
 If you are looking for a stair lift for a straight staircase with no turns, you are going to pay less than if you need a stair lift for a curved staircase or a straight staircase with a landing.

 Straight Stair Lift Pricing:

 The cost of a stair lift for a straight staircase typically ranges between $2,200-$8,000 (new or used).
 The final price that you pay will depend on the length of the staircase, model selected, any added options, such as a folding rail or power swivel seat.
 We also offer monthly finance low-payment options starting at $56.70/month, for qualified buyers.

 If you have a curved staircase or a straight staircase with an intermediate landing, the stair lift track will need to be custom-made to fit your staircase.
 As a result, the cost will be significantly higher.
 Pricing for a curved stair lift starts at $11,300 and ranges upward from there, depending on location, the configuration of your staircase and options that may be added to improve comfort for the user or match the design of a home.